 Application of the scientific, engineering, technical and communications skills to develop engineering alternatives and economics analysis for an environmental engineering design topic.
 Students will meet one hour per week with an additional hour of recitation period to present ideas and proposal work products to the instructor.
-Prerequisites: CEEN 3392, EVEN 2310, EVEN 3320, EVEN 3328.
+Corerequisites: CEEN 3392, EVEN 3320, EVEN 3328.

 Principles and fundamentals of engineering management and leadership.
 Prerequisite: junior or senior standing.

 EVEN 4301 Water and Wastewater Treatment 3 SCH (3-0)

 EVEN 4303 Environ Engr Design II (WI) 3 SCH (3-0)

 EVEN 4304 Water Res. & Adv.
 Comp.
 Meth.
 3 SCH (3-0-1)

 Application of advanced computer techniques and methods for numerical analysis and solution of complex environmental engineering problems including geospatial analysis, mathematical model development and numerical solutions to non-linear differential equations, and their applications to water resources problems.
 Prerequisite: EVEN 2304 or equivalent.

 EVEN 4306 Solid & Hazard Waste Fundamntl 3 SCH (3-0)

 Solid and hazardous waste engineering and planning.
 Landfill technology development and design.
 Waste to energy concepts and technology development, and resource conservation and recovery perspectives.
 Prerequisite: Senior standing in engineering